giftyemefatechhub/sustainableproject/public/doc/work-with-git.md

 Create a tag and push it
 --------------------------

-When you have a certain baseline in your project, you mey want to tag it with a version number.
-This makes it easier to know tha status of the repo.
+When you have a certain baseline in your project, you may want to tag it with a version number.
+This makes it easier to know the status of the repo and make it visible what part of it that might be thought of as more stable.

 ```
 git tag -a v1.0.0